kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 I will not expand here about Libra itself, but allow me just a few comments about the way it was introduced and that in the end, it is not so important for Facebook.
 For more info about Libra check [Wikipedia](https://en.wikipedia.org/wiki/Diem_(digital_currency)){:target="_blank"} which has a good summary of it.

 Libra's introduction got into the news and caused a big wave among politicians, bankers, and financial regulators.
-The reasons it got so much attention when it was the introduction of more or less standard digital wallet were driven mainly by the fact that it was introduced by Facebook, a company renowned for many privacy breaches.
+The reasons it got so much attention when it was just an introduction of more or less standard digital wallet were driven mainly by the fact that it was introduced by Facebook, a company renowned for many privacy breaches.

 Libra introduction was also a direct threat to the banking and payment cartel-like industry.
 Bankers and their regulators obviously were not very welcoming to the idea and managed to scare away most of Libra's original partners.